- Check the battery for the hoist is charged and in good condition. If any faults, report immediately and do not use.

 - Move client with portable hoist.

-- When client is clear of floor make sure area free of hazards and move hoist as needed.
+- When client is clear of floor, make sure the area is free of hazards and move hoist as needed.

 - Second worker assists to guide client as needed.